 7 represents the perfection of the physical world that was created in 7 days

-8 is the number of transcendence which goes beyond nature
+8 is the number of transcendence that goes beyond nature

-11 pertains to a numerical value vav-hey; the last 2 letters of the God’s name
+11 pertains to a numerical value vav-hey; the last two letters of the God’s name

 13 is the numerical value for each-one

-Even though a Tallit Katan is worn under a shirt, there are diverse traditions as to whether the tassels ought to be left visible and hanging out.
-Given the Tzitzit purpose, it is viewed as better to wear this “untucked” so the wearer can look at them more often and utilize them as an anchor.
+Even though a Tallit Katan is worn under a shirt, there are diverse traditions about whether the tassels should be left visible and hanging out.
+Given the Tzitzit purpose, it is better to wear this “untucked” so the wearer can look at them more often and utilize them as an anchor.
 Be that as it may, if this would cause humiliation or contradiction when living among non-Jews, it’s acceptable to have strings properly tucked in.

-Nowadays, since 4-cornered garments aren’t very common, some seriously go of their ways to wear the 4-cornered garment to perform the essential mitzvah.
+Nowadays, since 4-cornered garments aren’t very common, some seriously go out of their way to wear the 4-cornered garment to perform the essential Mitzvah.

 Other Representations of Wearing Tzitzit

-The Tzitzit commandments are as important as the other commandments, and those individuals who wear Tallit Katan is considered as if he’d observed all-important commandments.
+The Tzitzit commandments are as important as the other commandments, and those individuals who wear Tallit Katan are considered as if they’d observed all-important commandments.

-Torah asserts that by just looking on the Tzitzis or maybe the tekehelet colored thread has salutary effects on individuals wearing Tzitzit enabling them to remember mitzvoth and observe them.
+Torah asserts that looking at the Tzitzis or maybe the tekehelet colored thread has beneficial effects on individuals wearing Tzitzit, enabling them to remember mitzvoth and observe them.

 So Why Tzitzit?

-Apart from the mystical explanations that Tzitzit reminds people of heavens and seas of God, the Rabbinic literature has few things to say about the reasons Tzitzis will remind Israelites to keep the commandments of God.
-Rashi, for example, needs having some recourse on numerology in an attempt of finding meaning to Tzitzit.
+Apart from the mystical explanations that Tzitzit reminds people of the heavens and seas of God, the Rabbinic literature has few things to say about the reasons Tzitzis will remind Israelites to keep the commandments of God.
+Rashi, for example, needs to have some recourse on numerology in an attempt to find meaning to Tzitzit.

-Tallit Katan will remind everyone of the commandments since the numerical value of letters of the Tzitzit word is 600 and there are actually 5 knots and 8 threads making it 613 and as known to many, this is also the number of Torah’s commandments.
+Tallit Katan will remind everyone of the commandments since the numerical value of letters of the Tzitzit word is 600, and there are 5 knots and eight threads, making it 613.
+As known to many, this is also the number of the Torah’s commandments.

-Having learned all these essential details about Tzitzit, you are now probably attained more knowledge and insights about ceremonial garments by Jewish males.
-You have perhaps understood the impacts of such garments on their lives and their belief and practices as well.
-If you wish to learn more about these garments by Jewish males, there is still more information you can get online to add to your knowledge and familiarity on Tzitzis.
+Having learned all these essential details about Tzitzit, you have probably attained more knowledge and insights about ceremonial garments by Jewish males.
+You have perhaps understood the impacts of such garments on their lives and their beliefs and practices.
+If you wish to learn more about these garments by Jewish males, there is still more information you can get online to add to your knowledge and familiarity with Tzitzis.

 Purchasing a Tallit Katan

-Whether you’re currently buying tzitzit for the 13’th time or the first time, there are a whole lot of details to know about, such as sizing, fabric, fashion, Tzitzis, and koshers.
+Whether you’re currently buying Tzitzit for the 13’th time or the first time, there are many details to know about, such as sizing, fabric, fashion, Tzitzis, and koshers.

 When we must be wearing tzitzis

-Although it is not obligatory to wear a Tallit Katan with Tzitzis all the time, it is only required to put tzitzit on a garment that has four corners while a person wears it.
-In any case, the Jewish people used always to wear a Tzitzis.
+Although it is not obligatory to wear a Tallit Katan with Tzitzis all the time, it is only required to put Tzitzit on a garment with four corners while a person wears it.
+In any case, the Jewish people always used to wear a Tzitzis.

-Many people do not know, but the commandment of the tzitzit is only applied in a garment made of wool or linen, and clothing made of other material is obligated only by rabbinic decree.
+Many people do not know, but the commandment of the Tzitzit is only applied in a garment made of wool or linen, and clothing made of other materials is obligated only by rabbinic decree.
 Today we do not make linen fringes due to Shatnez’s problems.

 The importance of this Mitzvah